 Company Christmas parties are year-end celebrations for all employees.
-Playing games at a Christmas party can relax employees, and make it easier for everyone to have a fun time.
+Playing games at a company Christmas party can relax employees, and make it easier for everyone to have a fun time.
 Games designed to entertain as many people as possible make the best selections, as well as games that entertain non-participants.
 Games should feature lots of excitement and employee interaction to keep everyone involved.

 Video of the Day